An evolving risk environment

 Types of risk

-As the Bank’s area of business is not limited to one location or its customers to a single type, its diversity in these areas provides a buffer against a number of shocks to its operating environment.
-As a result, the Bank’s geographical diversity and the loyal patronage of its varied customer base – which spans industries, countries, and wallet-size – mitigates concentration risk by providing greater stability in the face of external impacts.
+The Bank’s geographical diversity and the loyal patronage of its varied customer base – which spans industries, countries, and wallet-size – mitigates concentration risk by providing greater stability in the face of external impacts.
 The Bank faced no major concentration risks during the year under review.

 Risk management practices

-The Board Risk Management Committee (BRMC) supports the Board of Directors in their role of overseeing the Bank’s performance in line with its risk appetite.
-The Bank’s risk management function operates within the regulatory framework set out by the Saudi Central Bank (SAMA).
+Al Rajhi’s Board Risk Management Committee (BRMC) supports the Board of Directors in their role of overseeing the Bank’s performance in line with its risk appetite.
+The BRMC Charter was updated to comply with SAMA’s new Corporate Governance regulations during the year under review.